Trump aides aim to build GOP opposition to Afghan refugees

 “Some of the people who’ve always been immigration hard-liners are seeing this wrongly as an opportunity ahead of the midterms to, lack a better term, stoke fear of, ‘I don’t want these people in my country,’” said Alyssa Farah, a former Pentagon press secretary who also served as White House communications director under Trump.

-“It's totally misreading public sentiment to think that Republicans should not be for relocating Afghan refugees who served along side the U.S.," she said.
+“It's totally misreading public sentiment to think that Republicans should not be for relocating Afghan refugees" and those "who served along side the U.S.," she said.
 “The Christian community is there.
 The veterans community is for it.”

 ___ Associated Press writers Hannah Fingerhut in Washington, Julie Watson in San Diego and Ellen Knickmeyer in Oklahoma City contributed to this report.